TOURNAMENT ADMINISTRATION AND CONDUCT

 This apparel policy is in conjunction with any additional dress code restrictions adopted or accepted at each host facility.
 The apparel policy is effective at all times while by players, while on the property of the host course.
 Players not complying with this policy may be asked to change into appropriate attire or may be withdrawn from the event.

 The AGA reserves the right to determine eligibility for employment as a caddie.
 Caddies are permitted in all events where a stipulation prohibiting caddies has not been posted in advance.
 The right to have a caddie does not extend to separate cart use for the player and caddie.
-Such rights are subject to the discretion of the AGA Staff.
+The AGA Cart Policy limits each group to two carts per group and will be enforced on the starting tee.
+Such rights are subject to the discretion of the AGA tournament staff.

 Caddies must adhere to all host facility dress codes and shall wear smooth, rubber-soled, preferably tennis or basketball shoes.
 Golf spikes, flip-flops, sandals or open-toed shoes are not permitted.
 Caddies shall not walk on greens when checking hole positions on the day of a tournament round; such activity will make a caddie ineligible to participate without penalty to the player.
 Use of a cell phone is not permitted while caddying.